Towards a theory of dissipative Dark Matter I: the Born limit: Amplitudes and cross sections for soft emission

 which reproduces the correct $x \ll 1$ behavior of~\eqref{EMchiscalar} for $\kappa =0$.
 In Fig.~\ref{softfig}, we compare the soft energy-differential cross sections obtained with and without the correction factor~\eqref{correctionsoft} for the case of identical particle scattering.

-Finally, in the case of short-range mediation, the resulting soft energy differential cross-sections are in perfect agreement with the full results ($\kappa=0$) presented in Sec.~\ref{identicalparticles}, once the latter are expanded at first order in $x$.
+Finally, in the case of short-range mediation, the resulting soft energy-differential cross sections are in perfect agreement with the full results ($\kappa=0$) presented in Sec.~\ref{identicalparticles}, once the latter are expanded at first order in $x$.
 Since the resulting expressions can be directly inferred from the full results, we refrain from presenting them explicitly.